lcobucci/jwt/docs/configuration.md

 );
 ```

-### Customisation
+### Customization

-By using the setters of the `Lcobucci\JWT\Configuration` you may customise the setup of this library.
+By using the setters of the `Lcobucci\JWT\Configuration` you may customize the setup of this library.

 !!!
 Important
-    If you want to use a customised configuration, please make sure you call the setters before of invoking any getter.
+    If you want to use a customized configuration, please make sure you call the setters before of invoking any getter.
     Otherwise, the default implementations will be used.

 These are the available setters: